 Georgia before any field placement work is approved.
-After meeting with the academic advisor, Practice Coordinator (Nina Cleveland), and site supervisor to discuss possible sites and availability of a MOU, students will submit the required paperwork for the field placement site and identify competencies and learning objectives to be achieved during the 300 hours.
+After meeting with the academic advisor, Practice Coordinator (Jacquelyn Hughes), and site supervisor to discuss possible sites and availability of a MOU, students will submit the required paperwork for the field placement site and identify competencies and learning objectives to be achieved during the 300 hours.
 Evaluation of the field placement will be in the form of two evaluations and a written report in which students will detail how they accomplished each learning objective by the duties, experiences, and tasks they have performed at the site.
-For details, read the Student Field Placement Manual (Appendix D OR the CPH-GRAD elc MPH Internship Module).
+For details, read the Student Applied Practice Manual (Appendix D OR the CPH-GRAD elc MPH APE Module).
 If a conflict arises regarding the selection of field placement site among the student, the advisor, and/or the field placement coordinator, and cannot be resolved between each, the parties in conflict should send a one-page letter to the MPH Curriculum Committee explaining the situation.
 This committee will make the final decision.

 Students must have at least 18 credits of coursework in the MPH program before beginning the field placement; within those 18 credits must be the five MPH core courses.
 Students must have approval from the academic advisor to apply for the field placement.
-Please read the complete Field Placement Manual included in this handbook (appendix D or in the elc CPH-GRAD MPH Internship Module) and also in the college's website, www.publichealth.uga.edu.
+Please read the complete Applied Practice Experience Manual included in this handbook (appendix D or in the elc CPH-GRAD MPH APE Module) and also in the college's website, www.publichealth.uga.edu.

-Practice Coordinator: Nina Cleveland, ninac64@uga.edu.
+Practice Coordinator: Jacquelyn Hughes, jacquelyn.hughes@uga.edu.